seilanhiep/data/kh/source_data/ministry_of_planning/identification_of_poor_households_programme/2011/2011_round_metadata.md

 Title

-Identification of Households, Round 5 (2011)
+Identification of Households in Cambodia, Round 5 (2011)

 Description

 This dataset describes the poverty levels (1, 2, or other) covering 4,227 villages in 9 provinces.
+Data were provided to us in vector format by Save Cambodia's Wildlife's Atlas Working Group.

 Format